-If you're a seafood lover, chances are you've had scallops from Digby before.
-Founded in 1783, this unassuming little coastal town on the Bay of Fundy built its name on the back of a strong and long traditional of scallop fishing, so much so that they have an annual festival for it, Digby Scallop Days.
+If you're a seafood-lover, chances are you've had scallops from Digby before.
+Founded in 1783, this unassuming little coastal town on the Bay of Fundy built its name on the back of a strong and long tradition of scallop fishing, so much so that they have an annual festival for it, Digby Scallop Days.
 Scallops might not replace the main course, but the pan-seared variety make wonderful appetizers.
 Throw a little lemon on there and your guests will worship you for life.

 Ontario: Wild Blueberries